John Manners, Marquess of Granby: The Jacobite rising

+Military positions

 In 1752, the Government suggested to George II that Granby be appointed colonel of the prestigious Royal Horse Guards (Blues), in order to secure the parliamentary support of his family.
 The king initially refused to make the appointment.
 In the meantime, Granby advanced his parliamentary career, and was returned for Cambridgeshire in 1754.

 The king came to view him more favourably as he defended the Newcastle ministry in the House of Commons.
 He was promoted major-general on 18 March 1755, and was at last made Colonel of the Blues on 27 May 1758.
 On 21 August, Granby arrived at Munster as second in command to Lord George Sackville, as the aged Duke of Marlborough had recently died.
 The British cavalry were divided into Heavy and Light cavalry and drilled under the strong influence of George Elliot and Granby himself.
 Accredited as the greatest colonel since the Earl of Oxford, Granby was both courageous and competent as a soldier.
 He was then appointed overall commander of the expedition, replacing Sackville on 21 August 1759.
 He became Lieutenant-General of the Ordnance on 15 September 1759.

 He was one of the first who understood the importance of welfare and morale for the troops.
 The character of British soldiering improved and, properly led, the army was unbeatable in war.
 Nearly all the portraits show him mounting a horse or helping the wounded.
 On 7 June 1760 he wrote to Viscount Barrington, Secretary at War, receiving a reply ten days later making enquiries as to the Hospital Board accommodation for his wounded men.

+Seven Years’ War

 Granby was sent to Paderborn in command of a cavalry brigade.
 While leading a charge at the Battle of Warburg, he is said to "have lost his hat and wig, forcing him to salute his commander without them".
 This incident is commemorated by the British Army tradition that non-commissioned officers and troopers of the Blues and Royals are the only soldiers of the British Army who may salute without wearing headdress.
 He was promoted to lieutenant general in 1759 and later that year fought at the Battle of Minden as commander of the second line of cavalry under Duke Ferdinand of Brunswick-Wolfenbüttel.

 Granby's success in commanding the allied cavalry required courage, control and communication, as well as skill in bringing the horse artillery to bear.
 The victory at the Battle of Warburg in July 1760 over an army three times the size distinguished his generalship, and marked him as a genuine British military hero.
 His opponent, the duc de Broglie, was so impressed that he commissioned a portrait of Granby by Sir Joshua Reynolds.
 Further successes came at the Battle of Emsdorf in July 1760, the Battle of Villinghausen in July 1761 and at the Battle of Wilhelmsthal in June 1762.